ansible/ansible-documentation/docs/docsite/rst/reference_appendices/faq.rst

 Running in a virtualenv
 -----------------------

-You can install Ansible into a virtualenv on the controller quite simply:
+You can install Ansible into a virtualenv on the control node quite simply:

 .. code-block:: shell